ValenCassa/cv-template/README.md

     }
   ]
 }
 ```

 The skills keys are being mapped, which means you can add more of them, like a _Test_ key.
+Also, if you want to change the number of projects/posts displayed on the index page, change the _postsLimit_ and/or the _projectsLimit_.
+If you set them to 0 it will be limitless.

+Feel free to change the template as you wish! :)